emberjs/website/source/guides/application/index.md

 1. It is your application's namespace.
 All of the classes in your application will be defined as properties on this object (e.g., `App.PostsView` and `App.PostsController`).
-This helps to prevent polluting of the global scope.
+This helps to prevent polluting the global scope.
 2. It adds event listeners to the document and is responsible for delegating events to your views.
 (See [The View Layer](/guides/understanding-ember/the-view-layer)